 B) Urban Section UB: This section should be used where an existing four-lane undivided highway is being widened or where existing strip development requires the continuous two-way left-turn lane.
-On a project-by-project basis, a 15 ft outside lane, exclusive of curb and gutter, may be considered to accommodate bicycle usage when weighing the factors listed in Section UA.
+A 17 ft outside lane, inclusive of curb and gutter, is to further accommodate bicycle usage.